Who is affected by ragwort?

 Under the Weeds Act 1959, the occupier of land is responsible for clearing ragwort where there is risk of spread.
 In the equestrian sector, this could be a landowner, yard manager, tenant or livery client.
 If you’re unsure of whether ragwort control is your responsibility on your yard, check your contract.
-The Scottish Government, Rural Payments and Inspections Directorate (SGRPID) is responsible for enforcement in Scotland.
+For instances where ragwort issues cannot be resolved, contact the Natural Environment and Agriculture Team of the Welsh Government.

 What is common ragwort?

 Common ragwort (Senecio jacobea) is a weed that grows throughout the British Isles.
 It contains the toxic compounds pyrrolizidine alkaloids, which can cause poisoning if ingested in any state (and it’s even more palatable when wilted or cut, such as accidentally in hay or haylage).
 Horses are particularly susceptible to ragwort poisoning although other grazing animals are also at risk.
 Pyrrolizdine alkaloids principally damage the liver, which can eventually result in severe disease and potentially death.
 However, ragwort is also an important plant for biodiversity and has a valuable place in the ecosystem.
 This is why the BHS will never advocate blanket removal of all ragwort where it does not pose a risk to horses or other grazing livestock.

 In association with Defra, the BHS surveyed the horse world in summer 2014 to get the real facts about people’s perceptions of ragwort.
 Nearly 14,000 people completed the survey, making it the biggest research of its kind.
 The results showed a need for clearer communication between individuals and organisations affected by ragwort’s growth near livestock, and increased awareness of ragwort and its effects.

 What are landowners’ obligations?